jpvarbed/BasicMessagingApp/README.md

 * Just made a bare minimum home screen.
 * Message sends are only stored locally.
 * Scroll behavior: If you scroll up, the scroll is paused, if you scroll down you get 'auto scroll' behavior.
+* I only validated left to right, light mode, ios, english with no localization.
+A full app would use IntlShape & RTL aware flex/margin settings.
+You would also have switches for all of your colors/icons based on light/dark mode in a global css file.

 # Dependencies